 If you wanted to find a checklist of the bird species of Minnesota, it is relatively easy to locate a copy and I have discovered that holds true for the other vertebrate animals as well.
-With a little searching you may be able to find a checklist to Minnesota’s vascular plants and even checklists to invertebrate animals such as butterflies or dragonflies for the state.
-But if you were to do some searching for a spider checklist for Minnesota, you would come up empty…until now.
+With a little searching you may be able to find a checklist to Minnesota’s vascular plants and even checklists to Minnesota’s invertebrate animals such as butterflies or dragonflies.

-This site is maintained by Chad Heins, Assistant Professor of Biology at Bethany Lutheran College in Mankato, Minnesota.
+This site is maintained by Chad Heins, Associate Professor of Biology at Bethany Lutheran College in Mankato, Minnesota.